BusinessTech

 In today’s rapidly evolving digital world the protection of personal data has become a top priority for businesses and institutions worldwide.
 As Zimbabwe continues to embrace technology and modernise its economy, safeguarding personal information is crucial for maintaining public trust and complying with global standards.

 The recent introduction of the Cyber and Data Protection (Licensing of Data Controllers and Appointment of Data Protection Officers) Regulations, 2024 underscores Zimbabwe’s commitment to building a secure digital landscape.
-However, failing to comply with these regulations, particularly by appointing a Data Protection Officer (DPO) can have severe consequences for businesses and institutions.
+However, failing to comply with these regulations, particularly by not appointing a Data Protection Officer (DPO) can have severe consequences for businesses and institutions.

 Zimbabwe is undergoing a digital transformation which is evident in sectors like banking, telecommunications, healthcare and retail.
 While this transformation brings numerous benefits it also increases the risk of data breaches, privacy violations and cyber security threats.